What successful printers are doing with their MIS software to give them a competitive edge

 Housekeeping - clearing out the clutter once a month has huge benefits

 An MIS sits at the heart of your business and touches every facet of your operations, so you need to make sure you give it a little TLC now and again.
 You need to regularly review it to make sure all your MIS users are inputting the correct information in the correct places.
-Here’s some examples:
+Here are some examples:

-- Are jobs being marked as complete once all production and sales activity is completed?
+• Are jobs being marked as complete once all production and sales activity is completed?

-- Are deliveries being marked as complete once confirmation of delivery has been received?
+• Are deliveries being marked as complete once confirmation of delivery has been received?

-- Are invoices being closed down?
+• Are invoices being closed down?
 This is particularly important if you want to generate accurate financial reports that will help you better prepare for the month ahead.

 We recommend to our customers that they dedicate one day every month to housekeeping.
 By keeping on top of things in this way, they will have access to metrics that will help them assess performance and forward plan.
 They will also benefit from having accurate historical data that they can use to forecast for the year ahead, e.g. if the past two Novembers have been particularly quiet months, they can use this insight to plan promotions or target different types of customers in new markets.